-If you are new to McGill, you must create an account using the McGill web-based application system (the "Web-App" system) to build and submit your application to the University.
+If you are a new applicant to McGill, you must create an account using the McGill web-based application system (the "Web-App" system) to build and submit your application to the University.
+If you previously applied to McGill, but were not admitted, you must create a new application Login ID and PIN.
 A step-by-step guide is found in the 'Consult' section at the link provided below.
-If you require assistance, use the Help function found at the top right of each page or contact Enrolment Services at 514-398-7878.
+If you require assistance, use the Help function found at the top right of each page or contact Enrolment Servi

 The Faculty of Medicine of McGill University conducts a thorough, multi-criteria evaluation of applications to its programs.
 We attend to each candidate's academic and non-academic achievements.
 Screening and selection processes are continually scrutinized, in an effort to ensure transparency and fairness to all candidates.

 Please use the subcategories on the left to have detailed information on the supporting documents required for admission.

 N.B. ► The following only applies to CEGEP students who are applying to the Med-P program and who have an irregular cégep academic record because of their involvment in sports & academics (Sport-Études)

 Applicant categories are organized first by the applicant's citizenship or residency status (in-province, out-of-province, international, etc.) and then by level of academic attainment (CEGEP student, university sudent, international medical graduate).

 Certain categories have special conditions of admission.
 Use the menu on the left to determine your applicant category.
 You must establish your category before submitting an application.

 Applicants to the combined MDCM & PhD program are required have TWO (2) letters of reference submitted from individuals who have acted as mentors/supervisors for the applicant’s research activities.
 The reference letters should address the applicant's: